arossoshynskyy/atomic-queue/README.md

 queue.start()
 ```

-To publish to the queue, publishers must implement the Translator interface and pass an instance of the translator to the publish_event method of the queue.
+To publish to the queue, publishers must implement the Translator interface and pass an instance of the translator to the publish_event method of the queue along with the data to be published.

 ```
 class ExampleTranslator(Translator):
-    def translate(self, event, **kwargs):
+    def translate(self, event, data):
-        event.id = kwargs["id"]
+        event.id = data["id"]
-        event.price = kwargs["price"]
+        event.price = data["price"]
-        event.size = kwargs["size"]
+        event.size = data["size"]
-        event.side = kwargs["side"]
+        event.side = data["side"]

 class ExamplePublisher(threading.Thread):
     def __init__(self, queue, num_events):